tkelman/ChainMap.jl/README.md

 end
 ```

-Here is a short list of exported objects and what they do:
+Here is a short list of exported objects and what they do.
+See docstrings for more information about each function.

     Function        Description
     ---------------------------------------------------------